Guoxing

 Guoxing Township (國姓鄉 (Guóxìng Xiāng, Kuo^{2}-hsing^{4} Hsiang^{1})) is a rural township in Nantou County, Taiwan.
 As of February 2023, the township has a population total of 17,168.

+Guoxing Township is located about 22 km east of central Taichung City.
+The township is named after Koxinga.

 Administrative divisions

 Guoxing, Shimen, Daqi, Zhangliu, Zhangfeng, Zhangfu, Beigang, Fugui, Gangou, Ganlin, Dashi, Beishan and Nangang Villages.